globoglobito/WebScraperPOC/README.md

 ## FAQ:

 #### How are you scheduling the script?
 I am using Windows task scheduler.
-For linux you can use a simple crontab job.
+For Linux you can use a simple crontab job.

 #### Why are you only scraping 11 links?
 Because my current setup is borderline small form factor.
 Meaning only blower-style GPUs, and the EVGA XC3 line fits.
 Furthermore, I did not include Amazon links because I am not bothering to compete against other tools that do the job better (like CamelCamelCamel).
 Finally, the competition against other scalpers is downright silly (a listing went down in 49 secs after I got notified of an available GPU).

 #### Why are you only scraping data every 30 mins?
-Multiple reasons: By scraping in a smaller timeframe I could pottentially trigger anti-bot measures, such as getting my IP temporarily blocked.
+Multiple reasons: By scraping in a smaller timeframe, I could potentially trigger anti-bot measures, such as getting my IP temporarily blocked.
 Moreover, I would fill my database pretty quickly; given it is running inside a minuscule SSD.

 #### Can I use your script?